lauurnce/feedy/CONTRIBUTING.md

 - Keep one logical change per commit; if the message needs "and", split it.
 - Document new public functions with a one-line docstring in the same commit.
 - Update `CHANGELOG.md` under Unreleased when behaviour changes.
+- Keep `docs/notes/` accurate; a wrong note costs more than a missing one.